pastorp3/Telegram-bot/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Telegram bot

-This bot is designed to send the loaction of the country that the user tyoe with the command, also it have a guess the number game that It generate a random number between 0 - 10.
+This bot is designed to send the loaction of the country that the user type with the command, also it have a guess the number game that It generate a random number between 0 - 10.

 ## Build With